dumag93/Brief-Advanced-Computerized-Neuropsychological-Battery-BACNB-/README.md

 All tests can be run directly in your browser, with no installation required!

-## Hardware Requirements & Clinical Administration
+## Hardware Requirements & Experimental Administration

 **The BACNB interface is intentionally incompatible with smartphones.** Execution requires a computer or a tablet with a screen size of 11 inches or larger.
 While it has not been tested on smaller tablets, the spatial specifications encoded in the `.osexp` files make the visual interface structurally incompatible with smaller displays.

-**This hardware restriction is not arbitrary.** The BACNB is not a self-administered tool.
-These tasks must be applied in a controlled environment by a qualified administrator with clinical experience to ensure valid behavioral measurement, proper environmental setup, and continuous supervision.
+**This hardware restriction is not arbitrary.** Although these tasks were conceptually designed with clinical paradigms and utility in mind, the battery is not a self-administered tool.
+To ensure valid behavioral measurement and proper environmental control, these tasks must be administered by trained researchers or professionals with experience in experimental or clinical settings.
+This requirement is strictly intended to preserve data integrity during experimental collection.

 ## Contents